 This simple process allows you to essentially ‘set it and forget it’ once it is set up.

 Recipe Recommendation: If you plan to use oil to infuse this recipe, we recommend using 2 tablespoons of cannabis-infused olive oil.

-Consuming dried cannabis flower buds or raw cannabis will provide little to no intoxicating effect, or high.
+But it's important to note that consuming dried cannabis flower buds or raw cannabis will provide little to no intoxicating effect or high.

 Most people want to feel CBD or THC's full effects when making homemade edibles.